-The initial public offering price of our units is substantially higher than the net tangible book value per share of our common stock immediately after this offering.
-Therefore, if you purchase units in this offering, you will incur an immediate dilution in pro forma net tangible book value per share of \$4.59 from the price you paid, based on the initial public offering price of \$6.00 per unit.
-In addition, new investors who purchase units in this offering will contribute approximately 17.8% of the total amount of equity capital raised by us through the date of this offering, and will own approximately 31.5% of the outstanding equity.
-The exercise of the Offered Warrants and/or outstanding options and warrants will result in further dilution.
+The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock immediately after this offering.
+Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$ in net tangible book value per share from the price you paid, based on the initial public offering price of \$ per share.
+In addition, new investors who purchase shares in this offering will contribute approximately % of the total amount of equity capital raised by us through the date of this offering, but will only own approximately % of the outstanding options and warrants will result in further dilution.
 For a detailed description of the dilution that you will experience immediately after this offering, see "Dilution."